Connecticut Military and Veterans Benefits

 Learn more about the Connecticut Military Spouse Residency Relief Act

-Property tax exemptions can be applied toward either real estate or automobile property taxes.
+Connecticut property tax exemptions are the reduction of the assessed value of a property for tax purposes and can be applied toward either real estate or automobile property taxes.
 In general exemptions are available for:

 • Veterans of World War II - $1500